GuanceCloud/datakit/internal/export/doc/en/inputs/ebpftrace.md

 ## Installation {#install}

+> **Installing DataKit 1.x:** The download links in this section point to the DataKit `2.x` `/datakit-v2/` path by default.
+To install DataKit `1.x`, replace `/datakit-v2/` with `/datakit/` in the URLs.
+The static resource domain in each URL is rendered for the current documentation brand.

 The eBPF link function is divided into the eBPF Span (hereinafter referred to as eSpan) collector and the linker that collects and links eSpan to generate traces.

 - eSpan's collection functionality is implemented by the `ebpf` external collector in DataKit